Skip to Content

 Who is Liable for a Truck Accident?

-Unlike a car accident where the party responsible for the accident is usually the one held liable, several people can be held responsible for a truck accident, including:
+Unlike a car accident, where the party responsible for the accident is usually the one held liable, several people can be held responsible for a truck accident, including:

-Types of Damages in Truck Accident Cases
+Recoverable Damages in Truck Accident Cases

 Economic Damages